 \section{Appendix}

-In Table \ref{cv1}, we compare the results of different early stopping strategies using 5-fold Cross-Validation (CV) without validation set against the results from early stopping with validation set.
-The strategies we use are, taking the mean, median, maximum and minimum of the early stopping iteration values between the 5-folds and also the average of the function values across the 5-folds denoted by Wavg.
-As seen in the table below, the results are a bit inconsistent and there is no clear winner.
-Also, interestingly the difference in performance is more for FBNN compared to FDNN.
+In Table \ref{cv2} and Table \ref{cv3}, we compare the results of different early stopping strategies using 5-fold Cross-Validation (CV) without a validation set against the results from early stopping with validation set.
+The strategies we use are, taking the mean, median, maximum and minimum of the early stopping iteration values between the 5-folds and also the average of the functional parameter values across the 5-folds denoted by Wavg.
+As seen in the tables below, the results are inconsistent and there is no clear winner.
+Also, interestingly the difference in performance is more for FFBNN compared to FFDNN.
 For now, the mean and median strategy looks to be the most promising among the other options.
-Further investigation is required.
-One reason might be the black-box nature of our approach, as depending on the architecture of the network, step size, and initialization of the functions, different folds are learning at a different rate and stopping early or much later.
+A more holistic investigation is required to find the best option.
+One reason might be the black-box nature of our approach, as depending on the architecture of the network, step size, and initialization of the functions, different folds are learning at a different rate and are stopping early or much later.
 This could be causing under-fitting in the overall model.